 The goal of gardening is NOT to be the perfect gardner (at least that’s not my goal!).
 My goal is to cultivate a space that allows seeds to grow, bloom and be harvested… sorta like our dreams and goals!

-Watch the video: How to start a small easy vegetable garden for beginners
+How to start a small garden in your backyard

 If you’re starting your garden from complete scratch, you want to make sure to choose a location that gets plenty of sunlight and is in close proximity to your water source.